Could I have done something horrible without remembering?

 Being plagued with doubt can also affect memory, just as you are experiencing.
 Did I remember that even correctly?
 Did I forget something I should have remembered?

 It is true that certain types of dissociative states do include amnesia.
 One of them is what is referred to as a fugue state.
-Much like sleep walking, a in a fugue state people can do things that they later have no memory of.
+Much like sleep walking, people can do things that they later have no memory of.
 However, this is not true of most dissociative disorders.
 Therefore it is not likely you would have done something two years ago and not remembered it.

 However, in the hands of someone with OCD, a “little knowledge” can cause lots of problems because that knowledge feeds the doubt.
 If you believe or even suspect that you might be dissociative that could strongly enhance your tendencies to doubt whether you did something disgusting or embarrassing.
 It doesn’t mean you did it.
 It just means you think you Might have done it.